JJOSEFIN/BarSelfService/README.md

 * The shopping cart, with the customer's ordered drinks (no backend support, perhaps use `LocalStorage` to "persist" the shopping cart items)
 * The ability to "purchase" your entire shopping cart (again no backend support, just emptying the cart and present a success message to the user is enough for this challange)

-After you have built each part, call a supervisor/assistant and they will review your solution.
-The first group to finalize each part will earn a prize!
+After you have built each part, call a supervisor/assistant and they will review your solution and grade it based on presented criterias.

-**The first team to build the complete bar wins!**
+**The team with the highest score at the end of the evening wins!**

 ## Prerequisites